Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/ingestion/README.md

 - Use an EC2 instance with sufficient CPU cores to handle parallel processing
 - Ensure the instance has enough storage to hold the entire transformed dataset with additional room for extraction
+  - The number of files extracted at one time is equal to the number of workers configured during script execution
 - Position the EC2 instance in the same region as your InfluxDB instance to minimize latency
 - Consider using instance types optimized for network operations, for example C5N